 Approval of Construction on Cold War Memorial

-UPDATE – On February 3rd, 2012 USFS Regional Forester Harv Forsgren officially approved of the construction of the Silent Heroes of the Cold War Memorial.
+UPDATE – On February 3rd, 2012 the Forest Service officially approved of the construction of the Silent Heroes of the Cold War Memorial.
 As previously planned, it will be built as part of the Kyle Canyon Project at Mt.
 Charleston, Nevada.
 This is the first time such a project has been approved by the USFS.
 The Silent Heroes of the Cold War National Memorial will be the first and only memorial built on USFS land.
 It would not have been possible without the work of many in the Forest Service and with the help of Senator Reid and his Senior Policy Advisor Robert Herbert.

 The Silent Heroes of the Cold War Committee expresses it’s gratitude to John Harris, Kyle Canyon Project Manager.
-He is working very closely with Stephanie Phillips, Deputy Forest Supervisor, and others at the Las Vegas office of the Forest Service.
-Hal Peterson and Robert Loudon must also be mentioned.
 And there are and have been others that have helped us over the years.

 Once built, this memorial will stand as the only recognition of America’s heroes who worked in secret during the cold war.
 These are not forgotten heroes.
 These heroes are the unknown heroes that worked in classified top-secret projects and missions.
 Without many of their contributions the cold war could have ended very differently up to and including all out nuclear warfare.
 Even so, most of their contributions will never be known or fully understood.
 It is therefore our responsibility to do all we can to recognize these heroes and give proper thanks as we express our gratitude.